vic9112/gem5-exercises/slides/02-Using-gem5/07-full-system.md

 ## Choosing the Correct Full-System Script

-Depending on your host machine’s capabilities (whether KVM is available and which ISA you want to simulate),
-choose the appropriate script from `materials/02-Using-gem5/07-full-system/`:
+Depending on your host machine’s capabilities (whether KVM is available and which ISA you want to simulate), choose the appropriate script from `materials/02-Using-gem5/07-full-system/`:

-- **If your machine supports KVM and you want to simulate x86 ISA**:
+- **If your host machine is x86 and supports KVM, and you want to simulate x86 ISA**:
   Choose -> `x86-fs-kvm-run.py`

-- **If your machine supports KVM and you want to simulate ARM ISA**:
+- **If your host machine is ARM and supports KVM, and you want to simulate ARM ISA**:
   Choose -> `arm-fs-kvm-run.py`

-- **If your machine does not support KVM acceleration (or you are on Windows Home Edition)**:
+- **If your host is x86 but does not support KVM acceleration**
+  (e.g., Windows Home Edition, or KVM not enabled in BIOS):
   Choose -> `x86-fs-run.py` (x86 simulation without KVM, much slower)

+---

+**Note:** KVM requires that the host ISA matches the guest ISA.
+- x86 host → can accelerate x86 guest.
+- ARM host → can accelerate ARM guest.
+You cannot use KVM to accelerate cross-ISA simulations.

 ---

 ### How to check if KVM is supported